Jowett Jupiter Specifications, Performance and Statistics

 Interior and hood (ragtop)

-The single bench seat accommodates two, or three at a pinch.
-It is upholstered in leather (either a mid-tan or Bordeaux) while the rest of the interior is covered in a matching ambla (rexine).
+The single bench seat accommodates two, but can accomodate three.
+It is upholstered in leather (colour either a mid-tan or Bordeaux) while the rest of the interior is covered in a matching ambla (rexine).
 Winding windows are provided.
 The hood folds out of sight behind the seat, and can be raised rapidly in the event of a sudden downpour.
-Hoods are either beige (all body colours except white) or black (white body).
+Hoods are either beige (all body colours except white) or black (white bodies only).
 White cars had Bordeaux interiors only.
 Red cars had mid-tan interiors only.
-Other body colours could have either interior colour.
+Other body colours could have either of these two interior colours.

 It is confirmed that 897 cars (all bodies) were built on the Eberhorst Jupiter frame.
-But another five MAY have been built, making the maximum possible the total of 902 cars on the Eberhorst Jupiter frame
+But another five MAY have been built, making the maximum possible the total of 902 cars on the Eberhorst Jupiter frame.
+A good few had coachbuilt bodies, as during 1950-1951 production of standard Jupiters was slow.
+Also for 1952-1954 the Monte Carlo Rally no longer allowed open cars, but for those years it did allow coachbuilders saloon-bodied cars on the chassis of standard open cars, so some FHC Jupiters were built with the Monte Carlo Rally in mind.

-The Jupiter type R1 was on the Eberhorst frame but the Jupiter type R4 was not.
+the Eberhorst-designed chassis-frame but the Jupiter type R4 was not on

 |Right Hand drive||498||57||3||3|